-The program is built upon the systems approach to management that views organizations within the diverse Health Care industry as a dynamic, interdependent organism.
+The program is built upon the systems approach to management that views organizations within the diverse Healthcare industry as a dynamic, interdependent organism.
 Development of the interpersonal and organizational skills needed to lead teams, groups, and networks of providers is emphasized throughout the program.
 There is also a strong focus on "value based" health care reflecting the need to manage the relationship between cost and quality.

-All classes are held at both Baldwin Wallace University in Berea and in Warrensville Heights.
+All classes are held at Baldwin Wallace University in Warrensville Heights.